SwapnilVarpe/tracker/README.md

         Release build.
 -   Expneses
 -   Money stats
-        Design change: Do similar to mobile app
-            Then list of items grouped by category, on click on cat show items in it.
-            Add percentage in cateogry.

         Feature: View by excluding some entries (so to negate large amounts in perticular month).
 -   Schedule >> Time slots
     -   Time card from morning to night.